MPI-BGC-Functional-Biogeography/rtry/README.md

-# The TRY R Project (`rtry`): An R Package to Preprocess Plant Trait Data in the TRY Database
+# The TRY R Project (`rtry`): An R Package to Preprocess Plant Trait Data from the TRY Database

 # <a name="introduction">Introduction

 The TRY database (https://www.try-db.org) is a Plant Trait Database operated since 2007 with the incentive to improve the availability and accessibility of plant trait data for ecology and earth system sciences.
 Since then, the TRY database has grown continuously and is now providing unprecedented data coverage under an open access data policy for research community worldwide.

-Through the TRY Data Portal, the trait data is provided as zipped text file (.txt).
+Through the TRY Data Portal, the trait data is provided as zipped text file (`.txt`).
 In version 5, there are 27 columns in the provided data, which is indicated as header in the first row of the text file.

 |      | Column                | Comment                                                      |
 | ---- | --------------------- | ------------------------------------------------------------ |